Library MoreDep

 | _ => unit

 When passed a type that is a product, pairOutType returns our final desired type.
-On any other input type, pairOutType returns unit, since we do not care about extracting components of non-pairs.
-Now we can write another helper function to provide the default behavior of pairOut, which we will apply for inputs that are not literal pairs.
+On any other input type, pairOutType returns the harmless option unit, since we do not care about extracting components of non-pairs.
+Now pairOut is easy to write.

 Definition pairOut t (e : exp t) :=